adamgraham/STween/README.md

 Tweens are not just limited to the animation of visual elements, though.
 Tweening can be applied to virtually any type of data.
 See below for more information.

 ### Supported Types
 Tweening animations can be applied to any of the supported types below.
-If a type is not listed below, you can add tweening support by conforming to the `STween.Tweenable` protocol.
+If a type is not listed below, you can add tweening support by conforming to the `Tweenable` protocol.
 Feel free to leave suggestions to new types you would like to see added.

 - `UIView`, `UIButton`, `UILabel`, `UITextField`
 - `CALayer`
 - `NSLayoutConstraint`

-All of the following data types can be interpolated - the ability for a type to calculate the value between a starting and ending position at a specific point in time.
-If a type is not listed below, you can add interpolation support by conforming to the `STween.Interpolatable` protocol.
+All of the following data types can be interpolated - the ability for a type to calculate the value between a start and end value at a specific point in time.
+If a type is not listed below, you can add interpolation support by conforming to the `Interpolatable` protocol.

 - `UInt`, `UInt8`, `UInt16`, `UInt32`, `UInt64`
 - `Int`, `Int8`, `Int16`, `Int32`, `Int64`